NASA - National Aeronautics and Space Administration

 ASSOCIATED_DATA: N/A

-INSTRUMENT_INFO: Differential absorption lidar.
+INSTRUMENT_INFO: Differential absorption LIDAR.
 See Williams et al., BigScience, 42, p.
 50-51, 2001

 DATA_INFO: The units are number density (#/cc).
 The vertical averaging interval is 975 m at 1-7 km above the aircraft and 2025 m > 7 km above the aircraft.
 Horizontal averaging interval: 60 km.